RubixML/ML/docs/preprocessing.md

 - [L2 Normalizer](transformers/l2-normalizer.md)

 ## Feature Conversion
 Sometimes we are stuck in a situation when we have a dataset with both categorical and continuous features but the learner is only compatible with one of those types.
-For this issue we'll need to convert the incompatible type to a compatible type in order to proceed.
+For this issue we'll need to convert the incompatible type to a compatible type in order to proceed to train the learner.
 Rubix ML provides a number of transformers that convert between types automatically.

 **Examples**